BedeschiL/TaxiiServer/README.md

       - mongodb

 ```
-In the ubuntu (only in the ubuntu, DO NOT change the mongo port for now, i'll add a specific conf for this) section you've to change the keys 'ports': -"6100:6100" to the same port bidding in your API's config file.
+In the ubuntu section (only in the ubuntu, DO NOT change the mongo port for now, I'll add a specific conf for this), you need to change the keys 'ports': -"6100:6100" to the same port binding in your API's config file.

 ### About Docker

-So, my server work with DOCKER, it is composed by two containers :
+So, my server works with Docker and is composed of two containers:

 - MongoBD image
     - Storing objects, collections, root_api, etc...